avigailtaylor/GeneFEAST/user_guide.md

 <p>Then, add this line of code to your setup YAML file:</p>

 <pre><code>
-EA_FILE: full/path/to/EA_file
+EA_FILE: extra_annotation_file
 </code></pre>

-You can create a setup YAML file with these additional lines of code using <a href="https://avigailtaylor.github.io/GeneFEAST/setup_template_4.yml">this template</a>..
+You can create a setup YAML file with these additional lines of code using <a href="https://avigailtaylor.github.io/GeneFEAST/setup_template_4.yml">this template</a>.

 <hr>
 </details>